Frequently Asked Questions

 Do I need to provide my own outdoor equipment for the program?

 All technical equipment for adventure activities and camping equipment are provided for program participants.
 Participants are required to bring personal clothing, toiletries, towels and a few basic equipment items.
-For a full list of what you are responsible for review the 2016 Tech Outdoor Orientation Packing List .
+For a full list of what you are responsible for review the packing list associated with your selected program:

 If I already paddle or rock climb can I bring my own equipment?

-For whitewater paddling we will be going with a commercial outfitter and are required to use their equipment.
+For whitewater paddling on the TOO-Gorge program we will be going with a commercial outfitter and are required to use their equipment.
 For rock climbing please feel free to bring your own climbing shoes and chalk bag if you have them.
 All participants will be required to use program helmets, harnesses, ropes and climbing hardware during this portion of the program.